 Maybe I’m a bit neurotic, but I think about these worst case scenarios more than I should.

 Of course, Flea has two parents, and a wider family that loves her and has her best interests at heart.
 We have a stupid amount of fun, and I definitely think we’re happier than most families I know.
-But when we come home after a long day and close the door, it’s me she’s stuck with.
+But when I come home after a long day and close the door as a single mum, it’s me she’s stuck with.